Someone wearing a sleek black blazer with the word KOOKAI and a sad emoji face overlaid in white text.

 Rated: Good

-In the Soulshine is a brand that loves fashion, but doesn't want to exploit people or destroy our planet in the process.
+In the Soulshine is an Australian brand that loves fashion, but doesn't want to exploit people or animals or destroy our planet in the process.

 See the rating.